lovelaced/polkacli/README.md

    ```bash
    polkacli set-account --secret-uri "<your secret URI here>"
    ```
    This will save your account configuration to a local file in your home directory.
+WARNING: this currently saves the private key in plaintext.

 2. **Set RPC URL**:
    ```bash